Best Mechanical Keyboards: How to Choose

 Switch Types Explained

 Beyond Cherry, numerous switch manufacturers now produce excellent options.
 Gateron, Kailh, and others offer variations that may suit preferences better than the originals.
+Don’t limit yourself to the original brand.

 Form Factors